 A closer look at the harmful effects of air pollution exposure

+A closer look at the harmful effects of air pollution exposure.
 Many studies have linked air pollution to early death, cardiovascular disease, respiratory problems, and an increased risk of cancer.

 Now, a new study conducted by researchers from the University of Buffalo takes these investigations even further by revealing what happens at the metabolite level when a person is exposed to different levels of air pollution.